 By the following Monday—March 27, 1922—54 charter members were enrolled in the Kiwanis Club of Pullman, which became the first service club in Pullman.

-At that time Pullman had 2,500 population.
-Since then Kiwanians with their time, hands and money built the first wading and swimming pools, the city’s first indoor and outdoor youth centers, and the sidewalk grid at Camp Roger Larson on Lake Coeur d’Alene, Idaho.
+Pullman was home to 2,500 people at that time.
+Since then, Kiwanians—with their time, hands and money—built the first wading and swimming pools, the city’s first indoor and outdoor youth centers, and the sidewalk grid at Camp Roger Larson on Lake Coeur d’Alene.

-The club organized the first Circle-K club (now CKI, the Kiwanis sponsored service organization for college students), which spread from Pullman throughout the United States and Canada.
+1936 – The club organized the first Circle-K club (now CKI, the Kiwanis sponsored service organization for college students), which spread from Pullman throughout the United States and Canada.

-In 1968, during one of the worst blizzards seen in Pullman, Kiwanians braved the elements to put up the annual Christmas decorations.
+1968 – During one of the worst blizzards seen in Pullman, Kiwanians braved the elements to put up the annual Christmas decorations.
 They continued this tradition in wind, rain, ice and snow, giving Pullman a festive appearance during the holidays.

 1972 – The Pullman Kiwanis helped establish the Key Club at Pullman High School.
 The PHS Key Club received its official charter on June 24, 1999.

 1970s – Working together with Washington State University’s Athletic Department, Kiwanis members manage the parking lots at home football and basketball games and provide an example of town-gown cooperation combined with fundraising to support youth.

 1994 – The Pullman Kiwanis began recognizing the Lincoln Middle School Students of the Month with a presentation at club luncheons with parents or other family members and a check for the winning students.

 2002 – The Pullman Kiwanis helped establish the Builders Club at Lincoln Middle School.
 This Kiwanis-supported student service club received its charter on April 5, 2002.